-Koné-Bodou Possilétya & al., (2019) show that the majority of the population (74%) store solid household waste in a bin (51%) or in a bag (23%).
+The study of Koné-Bodou Possilétya & al., (2019) on Health risks related to household waste on the population of Anyama (Abidjan-Côte d'Ivoire) shows that the level of education of the head of household would be a significant and expressive factor of the living environment of the households.
+They also show that the majority of the population (74%) store solid household waste in a bin (51%) or in a bag (23%).
 However, there are difficulties in disposing of it: 61% of households dispose of solid waste in streets, gutters, canals and "big holes".
-As with solid waste disposal, the main places for wastewater disposal in Anyama are streets, gutters, ravines and backyards.
-Indeed, 48% of households report dumping wastewater in the above places, compared to 37% and 16% who dump wastewater in septic tanks and in the yard respectively.

-Kangoy, Ngoyi, & Mudimbiyi, (2016) in their study on household waste management in Bulaska health area in Mbuji-Mayi in the Democratic Republic of Congo shows that 47.6% of the surveys were primary level, 30% were secondary level, 14.1% were no level while higher and university level accounted for only 8.2%.
-In this study they note that in 83.5% of the cases, the waste was solid and 16.5% was liquid.
-This study also shows that in the surveys, 50% of the cases threw the waste on the public road, 28.8% of the cases threw it in the garbage pits and 16.4% of the cases proceeded to open burning.
+Kangoy, & al., (2016) in their study on household waste management in Bulaska health area in Mbuji-Mayi in the Democratic Republic of Congo shows that 50% of the cases threw the waste on the public road, 28.8% of the cases threw it in the garbage pits and 16.4% of the cases proceeded to open burning.
 Koné-Bodou Possilétya & al., (2019) in her study which aimed to assess the level of household waste collection and urban growth in the communes of Cocody and Yopougon (district of Abidjan, Cote d'Ivoire) subdivided each commune into three main zones according to habitat: spontaneous habitat (low standard of living), economic habitat (medium standard of living) and residential habitat (high standard of living).
 This study shows the habitats and households that are most affected by poor waste collection and the areas where insalubrity is gaining ground.
-It also shows that the absence of a waste collection agency is similar to that of informal settlements with 81.5% for residential housing, 79.6% in informal settlements and 67.4% for economic housing in Cocody; the trends seem similar in the commune of Yopougon.
-In Côte d'Ivoire, housekeeping is a female activity regardless of the standard of living.
-In informal settlements, illiteracy affects the female population more than the male population, which is also not aware of all the rules of hygiene (preparation and sale of food in the vicinity of dumping sites or sewage systems) and potential health risks (typhoid fever, cholera, diarrhoea).